lvxvvv/xtts-gradio/README.md

 # XTTS with Gradio for AI Training

-This repository copies most of the files from [Coqui-TTS](https://github.com/coqui-ai/TTS), with some changes that allows the creation of a container with correct dependencies that allows AI voicetraining with a Web UI.
+This repository copies most of the files from [Coqui-TTS](https://github.com/coqui-ai/TTS), with some changes in order to create an image with correct dependencies for AI voice training in Web UI .

 Some of the changes include: